chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 #### Interactions

-* To allow DRY configuration, a root options scope for common interaction options was added. `options.hover` and `options.tooltips` now both extend from `options.interaction`.
+* To allow DRY configuration, a root options scope for common interaction options was added. `options.hover` and `options.plugins.tooltip` now both extend from `options.interaction`.
 Defaults are defined at `defaults.interaction` level, so by default hover and tooltip interactions share the same mode etc.
 * `interactions` are now limited to the chart area
 * `{mode: 'label'}` was replaced with `{mode: 'index'}`
 * `{mode: 'single'}` was replaced with `{mode: 'nearest', intersect: true}`